aichbauer/express-graphql-boilerplate/README.md

 - `npm run drop-sqlite-db` - deletes the sqlite database file
 - `npm run lint` - linting with [eslint](http://eslint.org/)
 - `npm run nodemon` - same as `npm start`
-- `npm run prepush` - a hook wich runs before pushing to a repository, runs `npm test` and `npm run drop-sqlite-db`
+- `npm run prepush` - a hook which runs before pushing to a repository, runs `npm test` and `npm run drop-sqlite-db`
 - `pretest` - runs linting before `npm test`
 - `test-ci` - only runs tests, nothing in pretest, nothing in posttest, for better use with ci tools